e8yes/movie-lens-recommender/src/model/README.md

 analyze.py will load data from cassandra to spark dataframe, to calculate mse of each user and r square (use prediction from model) r square currently is not aviable due to not feasible for training the whole user dataset

+rating_predict.py can print the prediciton rating of given user_id and movie_id

+python3 rating_predict.py 1 2